 It doesn’t have to be perfect.

-By optimising what you have and making more responsible decisions (even at a micro level), you will not only help the planet, but your bottom line by appealing to a bigger customer base.
+By optimizing what you have and making more responsible decisions (even at a micro level), you will not only help the planet, but your bottom line by appealing to a bigger customer base.

 Here’s a list of suggestions that are manageable for time poor, cash-conscious businesses.